 One type is the trivalent flu vaccine.
 It protects against three flu viruses: influenza A (H1N1) virus, influenza A (H3N2) virus, and an influenza B virus.

 Another type of vaccine is known as quadrivalent.
 It protects against four flu viruses (both influenza A viruses and both influenza B viruses).
 Some versions of the quadrivalent flu vaccine are approved for all age groups, including children at least 6 months old and pregnant women.

-Other versions are only approved for adults between the ages of 18 and 64, or adults over the age of 65.
+Other versions are only approved for adults between the ages of 18 and 64, or adults 65 and up.
 Your doctor can help determine which one is right for you based on your age and health.